 Why choose N-iX as your outsourced development partner

-N-iX has over 18 years of experience in the global IT market.
+- N-iX has almost two decades of experience in the global IT market.
 We are skilled in managing outsourced development teams by using Agile methodologies and practices;

-Our professionals have experience working with various collaboration and communication tools to ensure maximum productivity;
+- Our outsourced developers have experience working with various collaboration and communication tools to ensure maximum productivity;